vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 If the network parameter `transfer.fee.factor` is modified, this modification is applied immediately, i.e., transfers are accepted/rejected according to the new parameter.
 This holds for both increase and decrease. (<a name="0057-TRAN-062" href="#0057-TRAN-062">0057-TRAN-062</a>)

-If the network parameter `transfer.fee.maxQuantumAmount` is modified, this modification is applied immediately, i.e., transfers are accepted/rejected according to the new parameter.
-This holds for both increase and decrease. (<a name="0057-TRAN-064" href="#0057-TRAN-064">0057-TRAN-064</a>)

 If the network parameter `spam.protection.maxUserTransfersPerEpoch` is modified, this modification is applied immediately, i.e., transfers are accepted/rejected according to the new parameter.
 This holds for both increase and decrease.
 In the case of a decrease, existing recurring transfers are not cancelled. (<a name="0057-TRAN-060" href="#0057-TRAN-060">0057-TRAN-060</a>)